ingadhoc/odoo-argentina-ee/l10n_ar_edi_ux/README.rst

    * Value: `False` to disable title case formatting (default: `True`)

 2. **Foreign Currency Policy:** The module automatically sets the default foreign currency payment policy for Argentine companies during installation

+3. **ARCA WSDL Cache:** Go to Settings > Technical > Parameters > System Parameters

+   * Create parameter: `l10n_ar_edi_ux.wsdl_cache_ttl`
+   * Value: cache lifetime in seconds (default: `300`)
+   * Value `0` disables the cache and restores the native l10n_ar_edi behaviour, downloading the WSDL on every call.
+No restart is needed
+   * The WSDL is cached per worker process.
+Only the WSDL document is cached, never the credentials: the ARCA token and sign are read from the connection record on every call

 **Boarding Permissions Setup:**